-Education is abuzz with the importance of giving children tools for the 21st Century, to prepare them for an evolving global society.
-What is required in preparation for an increasingly global society?
-Surely a solid academic foundation.
-And also a sure sense of self, as well as the ability to connect, communicate, and think critically to solve problems collaboratively.
+Education is abuzz with the importance of giving children tools for the 21st Century, to prepare them for an increasingly global society.
+What is required in preparation for participation in such an interconnected world?
+Surely a solid academic foundation… and also a sure sense of self, the ability to connect, communicate, and think critically, and flexibility and perseverance to solve problems collaboratively.
 These are the roots of the Quaker educational philosophy that are at the heart of the Friends elementary educational experience.

 Meeting for Worship

 Respect for truth, honesty, and integrity, as well as a celebration of the uniqueness of each person, drives the teaching and life at PMFS and is central to our weekly practice of Meeting for Worship.
 Meeting brings together all Kindergarten through Sixth Grade students, faculty, and staff on Thursday mornings from 8:30 – 9:00 am for reflection, sharing, and listening.
 Early Childhood Program students attend on occasion.
-Family members are invited and encouraged to attend weekly Meeting for Worship, and many do in fact join us.
+Families are invited and encouraged to join weekly Meeting for Worship.

 The Quaker belief that there is that of God, or an inner light, in each person is evident in Meeting.
 Being together in silence creates a sense of wonder.
 Everyone in Meeting has an important role, whether by sitting in reflection or by standing to share a realization that was discovered in the silence.
 Shared ideas rise from and fall into the quiet, so that all can consider carefully the messages.